Astigmatism exercises

 Eye strain: medium

 Exercise A2.
-Tibetan circle
+Tibetan Wheel

 Alternative exercises: A1, R8